driscoll/cuecat/README.md

 Code: 9780300248272
 ```

-Alternatively, you can trim out just the code and the script will return the decoded string:
+Alternatively, you can trim out just one component and the script will attempt to decode just that substring:

 ```
 $ python3 cuecat.py ENr7C3bZC3f3E3f0Cq
 9780300248272
 ```

-With the help of [isbntools](https://github.com/xlcnd/isbntools), you can retrieve book metadata in one line:
+With the help of [isbntools](https://github.com/xlcnd/isbntools), you can now retrieve book metadata in one line:

 ```
 $ python3 cuecat.py ENr7C3bZC3f3E3f0Cq | isbn_meta openl bibtex